krishmali-7171/Weather-Web-App/readme.md

-# 🌤️ Weather App — Task 4 (Prodigy InfoTech Internship)
+# 🌤️ Weather App — Task 5(Prodigy InfoTech Internship)

 An interactive and futuristic web-based weather application that fetches real-time weather data from the OpenWeatherMap API based on user input or current location.